codingCapricorn/MCMC-Algorithm-Implementation/README.md

     -->> slice sampling Sampler Algorithm
     -->> Hierarchical Method

 Now MCMC thus can be applied for a variety of optimization problems namely:
 1. Finding out the best arrangement of a DNA sequence

-2. Crytography: Breaking the code
+2. Cryptography: Breaking the code
 3. Heuristic way of Minimizing/Maximizing any function
 4. Sampling from any distribution

-5.Industrial Engineering and Operations Research
+5. Industrial Engineering and Operations Research

-6.Random Graphs and Combinatorial Structures
+6. Random Graphs and Combinatorial Structures

-7.Economics and Finance
+7. Economics and Finance

-8.Computational Statistics and much more...... !!!!!
+8. Computational Statistics and much more...... !!!!!